mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

 https://en.wikipedia.org/wiki/Lloyd's_algorithm
   Move sites of quantisation to centroids of areas (speed-up vs gradient descent?)
   -- DO?
 This alternative algorithm could be implemented fairly easily...
+    But not so simple to figure out a 'parallel method'

 http://dl.acm.org/citation.cfm?id=509965